arielccjr/Journal2025/README.txt

             : TRANSITION:               But what if this is only half-true?
             : Introduction:             AWAKENING FOR-BY REALITY.
 "I KNOW!
 THAT'S RIGHT!": REASON: ARITHMETIC+LOGIC, REALIZATION OF THE DREAM, ONENESS, COMPLETENESS/FULFILLMENT!
                                         [FAIRNESS = KNOW AND BE KNOWN.
 READ-WRITE ARITHMETIC-&-LOGIC, SENSES IN LATIN-&-GREEK]
-                                            : Win Condition: players must fulfill their dream on the Fast Track or reach a certain level of passive income.
+                                            : Win Condition: players must fulfill their dream on the Fast Track or reach a certain level of passive income, FRUIT FOR-BY SEEDWORD(+)
-                                            : Winning rounds builds your team’s momentum, giving you both an economic and psychological edge in the match.
-                                        FRUIT FOR-BY SEEDWORD(+)
                                             : Mental Library, pokedex, Map,
                                             : Skills / Experience Points, Abilities/Stats, New Moves, Karma, Art & Design: Color, Logo, Web, Comics, Video, Audio, Game, Store Set Up